Eli-the-Bearded/vt100-slowcat/videos/README.txt

 * simple fragments to help view things are in helper-bits/

+* ANSI art, intended to scroll but not really animate, is in ansi/

+The -a and -z options were added to slowcat to better show ANSI art.
+With -a codepage 437 is converted to UTF-8, otherwise it won't display properly on a UTF-8 terminal.
+The -z is very similar, but treats a control-Z character in the file as EOF.
+ANSI files often use ^Z to hide final comments, normal viewing would not show those.

-I've tested them all in a black on white xterm, most work okay at 9600, some need slower, some need white on black.
+I've tested them videos in a black on white xterm, most work okay at 9600, some need slower, some need white on black.
 A few break if the window size is not 80x24.